-While not sctrictly necessary, it is highly advisable to have a straightedge, two or three bright-colored pens, pencils, and/or highlighters, as we will be making plenty of graphical and tabular displays.
+While not sctrictly necessary, it is highly advisable to have a calculator, some graph paper, a straightedge, some bright-colored pens, pencils, and/or highlighters, as we will be making plenty of graphical and tabular displays.
 Accommodations: Disability Support Programs & Services (DSP&S) provides equal educational opportunity for students with physical, psychological, or learning disabilities.
 Counseling, support services, and academic accommodations are provided to students who are eligible for the program.